isabella232/campaign-standard-learn.ja-JP/help/administrating/control-panel/subdomain-delegation.md

 Adobe Campaign [!UICONTROL Control Panel] allows you to fully delegate a subdomain to Adobe Campaign.

 >[!NOTE]
-> Subdomain delegation from the [!UICONTROL Control Panel] will be available in beta by the end of January, and subject to
+>
-> 頻繁に更新され予告なしで変更されます。
+>Subdomain delegation from the [!UICONTROL Control Panel] will be available in beta by the end of January, and subject to frequent updates and modifications without notice.

 ## [!UICONTROL Control Panel] へのアクセス[!UICONTROL Subdomain Management]